astropy/astropy/docs/nddata/nddata.rst

 ----------

-Provided that the world coordinate system (WCS) and shape match, and that the units are consistent, two :class:`~astropy.nddata.NDData` instances can be added, subtracted, multiplied or divided from each other, with uncertainty propagation, creating a new :class:`~astropy.nddata.NDData` object::
+Provided that the world coordinate system (WCS) and shape match, and that the units are consistent, two :class:`~astropy.nddata.NDDataArithmetic` instances can be added, subtracted, multiplied or divided from each other, with uncertainty propagation, creating a new :class:`~astropy.nddata.NDData` object::